 On a state level, 22 states have laws prohibiting workplace discrimination based on sexual orientation.

 So where does all this leave employers?
-Based on the disparate rulings we’re seeing, it’s the sexual orientation question will eventually find its way to the Supreme Court.
+Based on the disparate rulings we’re seeing, it’s likely the sexual orientation question will eventually find its way to the Supreme Court.